dascentral/dotfiles/Install.md

 * Tweetbot

-## Manual Installations
+## Installation Packages
 I use the following software applications across home and work computers.
-They must be installed manually because they either do not have a scripted installation option or I simply haven't found it yet.
+They must be installed via their installation packages because they either do not have a scripted installation option or I simply haven't found it yet.

 * [Apache Directory Studio](http://directory.apache.org/studio/)
 * Aurora HDR 2018